Cultural Criminology - Master of Science programme

 Description

-- Knowledge and understanding of criminology, social anthropology and sociology, including knowledge of the disciplinary foundation of the fields, and general knowledge of current research issues
+- Knowledge and understanding within criminology, social anthropology and sociology, including knowledge of the disciplinary foundation of the fields and general knowledge of

-- The ability to critically and systematically integrate knowledge and analyse, assess and deal with complex cultural criminological phenomena, issues and situations
+- The ability to critically and systematically integrate knowledge and analysis, assess and deal with complex cultural criminological phenomena, issues and situations.

-- Applied Cultural Criminology – Analysis, Organisation and Strategies, 15 credits
+- Semester 2: Applied Cultural Criminology – Analysis, Organisation and Strategies (15 credits), Methods courses given by Graduate School (15 credits).

-- Elective courses of relevance to the programme/internship/studies abroad, 30 credits
+- Semester 3: Elective courses of relevance to the programme or internship or studies abroad (30 credits).

 Career prospects

 Crime and punishment are continuously topical in public debate.
-Furthermore, they constitute the basis for many of modern society’s professions and professional activities: prison officers, crime prevention officers, case workers, university lecturers, police officers, social analysts, etc. Internships allow students the opportunity to apply the knowledge they have acquired in the programme in practice.
-The internship organisations are interested in the broad cultural criminological expertise students will have.
+Furthermore, they constitute the basis for many of modern society’s professions and professional activities: prison officers, crime prevention officers, university lecturers, police officers, social analysts, etc. This programme will also prepare you for PhD-studies and a continued academic career.

 Programme sheets